PulpFest

 PulpFest welcomes banners and other signage.
 However, such items cannot be attached to the hotel’s walls in any way, shape, or form.

-If you have a sign or a banner, you will have to provide your own display stand to hang your sign or banner.
+If a dealer has a sign or a banner, you will have to provide your own display stand to hang your sign or banner.
 The convention is not responsible for providing you with a banner stand or easel to display your advertising.

-On Thursday, August 1, PulpFest will hold its annual opening day pizza party in the DoubleTree’s lounge area.
-These are funded through the generous donations of the convention’s dealers.
+On Thursday, August 7, PulpFest will hold its annual opening day pizza party in the DoubleTree’s lounge area.
+“Pizza at PulpFest” is funded through the generous donations of the convention’s dealers.

-We are also planning to hold social sessions in the hotel’s restaurant and lounge area following the close of our evening programming on Thursday, Friday, and Saturday.
+There will also be social sessions in the hotel’s restaurant and lounge area following the close of PulpFest’s evening programming on August 7 – 9, hosted by the members of Doc Con, Farmercon, and ERBFest.

 When is the scheduled programming at PulpFest?

-We will also have programming during the afternoons of Friday, August 2, and Saturday, August 3.
-Our afternoon programming will begin at 2 p.m. on Friday and 1 p.m. on Saturday.
+We will also have programming during the afternoons on Friday, August 8, and Saturday, August 9.
+Our afternoon programming will begin at 1:30 p.m. on both days.

 I’m a contemporary writer or artist.
 Are there opportunities for me at PulpFest?